MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 ## Smoke testing
 Tools like the robot framework or SOAPUI may be used to simulate real user journeys on the real stage/ production services.
 Smoke tests cover only happy paths and don't test an erroneous scenarios.
 Each team is asked to keep the amount of smoke tests to a minimum, e.g. one simple test per service resource.
+It should be possible to repeat smoke test without any extra system preparation or clean up i.e. smoke test should be immutable.
+Smoke test also shouldn't change state of the system e.g. shouldn't deactivate product.

 ## Contract testing
 As mentioned in the *Data access logic testing - integration logic* section each time a functional data access logic test is executed a pact file is generated and made available in a central pact repository.
 From there the pact files are available for further usage, e.g. a pact compliance test against a given producer could be run if the producer is somehow modified.
 In addition automated tests could be run periodically as well.